Updated September 2014

 - 33 students from Crawford County are studying at KU Medical Center.

 - 13 Crawford County physicians serve as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 91 high school students in Crawford County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Centers.
+- 91 high school students in Crawford County participated in activities during the 2013-2014 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by University of Kansas Area Health Education Center.

-- Pittsburg High School and St. Mary's-Colgan High School in Crawford County are two of 17 schools statewide that used Mini Medical School in Fiscal Year 2014, a resource kit for upper level high school teachers in the biological sciences.
+- Pittsburg High School and St. Mary's-Colgan High School in Crawford County are two of 17 schools statewide that used Mini Medical School during the 2013-2014 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
-Mini Medical School was created by the KU Area Health Education Centers and features physicians and experts from KU Medical Center and Kansas State University.
+Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.

 - Pittsburg State University is one of 10 campuses involved with Kansas Institutional Development Award Network of Biomedical Research Excellence (K-INBRE), a multidisciplinary program to enhance Kansas' research capacity through faculty development, retention and infrastructure, as well as inspire undergraduate researchers to pursue careers in biomedical research.
 KU Medical Center serves as the lead institution, and Douglas Wright, PhD, serves as the program director.

 - Crawford County is part of the Eastern Medical Education Network with Robert Haskins, MD, a resident of Pittsburg, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.